pomerium/pomerium/docs/docs/topics/mutual-auth.md

 ## JWT Verification: Application-based Mutual Authentication

-> - **Security**: Strong
+- **Security**: Strong
-> - **Difficulty**: Moderate
+- **Difficulty**: Moderate
-> - **Encrypted**: Yes (from the end user to Pomerium.
+- **Encrypted**: Yes (from the end user to Pomerium.
 It's up to the service to provide a TLS endpoint for Pomerium to use.)
-> - **Mutual Authentication**: Application Layer
+- **Mutual Authentication**: Application Layer

-Many, but not all, modern web applications support [json web tokens][jwt-rfc] (**JWTs**).
+Many, but not all, modern web applications support [JSON web tokens][jwt-rfc] (**JWTs**).
 These tokens can be provided by Pomerium (with the [`pass_identity_headers`] key) so that an upstream service can independently verify that the traffic has properly gone through Pomerium, and that the incoming user request is authorized.

 JWTs are verified the same way as TLS certificates, by checking that they are signed by a trusted authority.
-Pomerium provides that authority with a json web key set (**JWKS**) which signs the JWT.
+Pomerium provides that authority with a JSON web key set (**JWKS**) which signs the JWT.
 Upstream services that utilize JWTs can be directed to Pomerium for the JWKS.

 Let's look at an example: